Anthony-Nolan/Atlas/README_MatchingAlgorithm.md

 - Direct: P1 <=> D1, P2 <=> D2
 - Cross: P1 <=> D2, P2 <=> D1

 The worst match considered is a P-group level match ([deemed "AI3" in the WMDA matching framework](https://www.nature.com/articles/bmt2010132)) - i.e. the donor and patient typings share at least one P-group.
-Hence our matching strategy only considers P-groups.
+Hence our matching strategy only considers P-groups for both molecular and serological typings.

 ### (2) Scoring

-Once all matches have been retrieved, we must score them.
+Once all matches have been retrieved, they can be scored.

 This involves: